wp-plugins/social-media-mashup/readme.txt

 Social Media Mashup provides a widget and template tag to display a combined social media & RSS stream.
 A simple options panel and minimal CSS make this plugin easy to install and visually compatible on any WordPress site.

 See the [screenshots](http://wordpress.org/extend/plugins/social-media-mashup/screenshots/) for an example of the plugin in action.

+**Note:** Twitter stopped directly supporting RSS feeds a short while ago, and as a result Twitter feeds are intermittently disappearing from the mashup.
+We are currently working on a solution to make the Twitter feeds more reliable. **In the meantime,** use the caching feature of this plugin to increase the reliability of your Twitter feed.

 == Installation ==